chenChristy/SQL_prac/README.md

 (select min(date) from login where user_id=l1.user_id)
 group by l1.date) n1
 on login.date = n1.date
-group by login.date order by login.date
+group by login.date order by login.date;
+//sql
 ```